weshorton/TACIT/README.md

 4. Detailed analyses to understand the impact of mRNA only, protein only, and mRNA and protein (mixed) CELLxFEATURE matrices on cell identification and cell state analyses.

 ## Installation

+### Hardware requirement

+CPU: i5

+Memory: 16G or more

+Storage: 10GB or more

+### Software requirement

+R version: >= 4.0 suggested

+### Install

-You can install the development version of CELESTA:
+You can install the development version of TACIT:

 ```R
 # install.packages("devtools")